betabitnl/sosinitiative/contributions.md

 # Our contributions

-> disclaimer: this fork is to try out the commitment and gather feedback for sosinitiative;

-This is a resume stating what we [Betabit](https://www.betabit.nl) actually do to pay back to the community.
+This is a resume stating what we [Betabit](https://www.betabit.nl) do to pay back to the community.

 ## Knowledge sharing
 We love to share what we have learned through videos, blogs, free books and talks.
 Follow the links to our content.